greglueck/nydays-geolocation/README.md

 location data.
 The utility then annotates only this new data and updates `<annotated-file>`.

+If you get a new mobile device, you may find that the Timeline data from the new device does not contain data collected by the old device.
+In this case, you can pass multiple `-r` options, each specifying the raw Timeline data from one of your mobile devices.
+The "annotate.py" utility will annotate data from all raw files and create a single annotated file.
+The order of the `-r` options is important.
+Raw files with older Timeline data should be specified before raw files with newer data.

 The `--geocoder` option allows you to select a reverse geocoding service to translate the latitude / longitude coordinates to a US state.
 The default uses a service that runs locally.
 This runs quickly but may be less